Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 #### What:
 - Career, job search and resume information
 - Library Settlement Program workers for specific newcomer and employment support
-- Tech Connect one-on-one technology help
+- Tech Connect 1 to 1 technology help
 - Access to computers, printers, photocopiers and scanners
-- Free WiFi Internet access and loanable mobile WiFi Hotspots (with WPL card)
+- WiFi Internet access and loanable mobile WiFi Hotspots (with WPL card)
 - Gale and LinkedIn Learning online courses (with WPL card)
 - Language learning resources and English conversation circle
 - Adult literacy collections
 - Early literacy programming and collections for children
+- Local History resources
+- Online resources
 - Explore our programs and events
 - Explore our services
 - Cool Things to Borrow